catzy007/catzy007.github.io/posts/2025-04-23-bitnet-the-era-of-sachet-llm/content.md

 It works!
 Barely.
 The best i can get is 0.02 tokens per second not even useable while my laptop got around 16 token per second.
-To be fair, RPI3 was released 9 years ago with 4 Cortex-A53 cores running at 1.2 Ghz comparable to a cheap smartphone today.
+To be fair, RPI3 was released 9 years ago with 4 Cortex-A53 cores running at 1.2 GHz comparable to a cheap smartphone today.
 With newer SoC, advanced ISA, higher clock speed, uses of GPU acceleration with kompute or even NPU accelerator may bring the performance to an acceptable level for daily usage and maybe one day everyone carries their own LLM.